 Except where otherwise indicated, all references to dollar amounts and "\$" are to Canadian dollars.
-In this Annual Information Form, unless the context otherwise requires, "Capstone" or the "Corporation" refers to Capstone Infrastructure Corporation (which prior to April 15, 2011 was named "Macquarie Power and Infrastructure Corporation") and its subsidiary entities on a consolidated basis and, in the case of references to matters undertaken prior to January 1, 2011, refers to the Corporation's predecessor, Macquarie Power & Infrastructure Income Fund, and its subsidiary entities on a consolidated basis (the "Fund").
+In this Annual Information Form, unless the context otherwise requires, "Capstone" or the "Corporation" refers to Capstone Infrastructure Corporation (which prior to April 15, 2011 was named "Macquarie Power and Infrastructure Corporation") and its subsidiary entities on a consolidated basis and, in the case of references to matters prior to January 1, 2011, refers to the Corporation's predecessor, Macquarie Power & Infrastructure Income Fund, and its subsidiary entities on a consolidated basis (the "Fund").
 Please refer to the "Glossary" in this Annual Information Form for the definitions of certain defined terms.

 Certain of the statements contained within this document are forward-looking and reflect management's expectations regarding the future growth, results of operations, performance and business of the Corporation based on information currently available to the Corporation.
 Forward-looking statements are provided for the purpose of presenting information about management's current expectations and plans relating to the future and readers are cautioned that such statements may not be appropriate for other purposes.
-These statements use forward-looking words, such as "anticipate", "continue", "could", "expect", "may", "will", "intend", "estimate", "plan", "believe" or other similar words, and include, among other things, statements concerning: the Corporation's strategy; the New Cardinal NUG Contract and expectations regarding the sale of electricity by the Cardinal Cogen Facility; arrangements with Ingredion in respect of the Cardinal Cogen Facility; the supply and transportation of natural gas to the Cardinal Cogen Facility; the expected completion and resulting production capacity of the Wind Development Projects; continuation of the Sechelt Hydro Facility's PPA; the sale of electricity following the expiry of the Whitecourt PPA; changes to the DH Act; the UK Government's Water Bill; any scheduled major maintenance projects; any refinancing of indebtedness; changes to Environmental, Health and Safety Laws, regulations, and guidelines; the regulatory environment affecting the Power Infrastructure Facilities, Värmevärden and Bristol Water; the renewal of Värmevärden's industrial contracts; and the Corporation's dividends and dividend policy.
+These statements use forward-looking words, such as "anticipate", "continue", "could", "expect", "may", "will", "intend", "estimate", "plan", "believe" or other similar words, and include, among other things, statements concerning: the Corporation's strategy; expectations regarding the sale of electricity by the Cardinal Cogen Facility; investments in respect of the cycling conversion of the Cardinal Cogen Facility; arrangements with Ingredion in respect of the Cardinal Cogen Facility; the supply and transportation of natural gas to the Cardinal Cogen Facility; the expected completion of the sale of the Digby Neck Wind Facility, the Higgins Mountain Wind Facility and the Springhill Wind Facility; the expected completion and resulting production capacity of the Wind Development Projects; continuation of the Sechelt Hydro Facility's PPA; the income earned from the sale of electricity produced by the Whitecourt Biomass Facility; changes to the DH Act and the effect thereof on the performance of Värmevärden; the effect of the WA on the performance of Bristol Water; any scheduled major maintenance projects; any refinancing of indebtedness; changes to Environmental, Health and Safety Laws, regulations, and guidelines; the regulatory environment affecting the Power Infrastructure Facilities, Värmevärden and Bristol Water; the renewal of Värmevärden's industrial contracts; and the Corporation's dividends and dividend policy.
 These statements are subject to known and unknown risks and uncertainties that may cause actual results or events to differ materially from those expressed or implied by such statements and, accordingly, should not be read as guarantees of future performance or results.
-The forward-looking statements within this document are based on information currently available and what the Corporation currently believes are reasonable assumptions, including the material assumptions set out in the management's discussion and analysis of the results of operations and the financial condition of the Corporation ("MD&A") for the year ended December 31, 2013 under the heading "Results of Operations", as updated in subsequently filed MD&A of the Corporation (such documents are available under the Corporation's SEDAR profile at www.sedar.com).
+The forward-looking statements within this document are based on information currently available and what the Corporation currently believes are reasonable assumptions, including the material assumptions set out in the management's discussion and analysis of the results of operations and the financial condition of the Corporation ("MD&A") for the year ended December 31, 2014 under the heading "Results of Operations", as updated in subsequently filed MD&A of the Corporation (such documents are available under the Corporation's SEDAR profile at www.sedar.com).